“And Mary said, ‘Behold, the bondslave of the Lord; may it be done to me according to your word.'” – Luke 1:38

 Picture the scene: An angel had just informed Mary that she, a teenager and a virgin, was now pregnant and, as a matter of fact, was carrying the Son of God.
 Not the sort of news a woman hears everyday and certainly not the kind of news a woman in first century Israel would welcome.
-She knew she would soon face the wrath and scorn of her friends and family and society in general – not to mention the man she was engaged to!
+She knew that in her culture, she would soon face the wrath and scorn of her friends, family and society in general – not to mention that she would probably lose her fiancé.

-Think about what Mary could have done.
-She could have run away.
-She could have had an abortion.
-And, like many unmarried pregnant women in that time, Mary could have taken her own life.
-But how did Mary respond?
-She chose a different path.
-Folks, if ever you want to see a clear profession of faith, look at the next words from her mouth.
-Mary said, “I am willing to be a voluntary slave of the Lord.
+How did Mary respond?
+If ever you want to see a clear profession of faith, look at the next words from her Mary’s mouth: “I am willing to be a voluntary slave of the Lord.
 I am willing to be a servant of God.
 May what the word of God has said, may it come true!”
-What a woman!
-What a faith!
-Truly the greatest woman who ever lived, for nothing any woman has ever done or will do is more important than what Mary did.
+What an incredible woman of God.
+When facing tremendous pressure to save face and take another path, Mary responded with incredible faith and trust.
+Mary is truly the greatest woman who ever lived, for nothing any woman has ever done or will do is more important than what she did.

-So as you think about the significance of the Child she gave birth to and what He came to do – do you believe it?
-If not, will you choose to believe?
+As you think about the significance of the Child to which Mary gave birth and what He came to do – do you believe it?
 Will you choose to follow the example of Mary and believe what God’s Word says about her Son?
 Let me assure you, you will never truly experience Christmas until you do.